RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 ### Engagement credits

-Opportunities to engage with the class so are plentiful, and many will have a point value attached, which we call **engagement credits**.
+Opportunities to engage with the class are plentiful, and many will have a point value attached, which we call **engagement credits**.
 Some engagement credit opportunities are recurring (for example, successful completion of Class Prep and class attendance both earn engagement credits) while some are one-time opportunities that encourage going above and beyond basic engagement (for example, the Startup Assignment given in week 1).
 All such opportunities to earn engagement credits will be clearly announced.

 ### Final exam